Botox injection for migraine does NOT hurt as much as the pain phase itself!

-Back in October 2010, Botox injection for migraine was officially approved by the FDA and more recently here in Australia to treat chronic migraines in adults (over 15 days per month).
+Botox is approved by the FDA and here in Australia to treat chronic migraines in adults (over 15 days per month).
 Botox is more famous for, or you might be more familiar with it as a quick wrinkle fix.

 Just like any other medical treatment there is a lot to be considered.
 Both benefits and side effects have to be discussed and weighed up.